JNO-Joss/SecondRepo/README.md

 new text kopie
 neu branch
 neu text text
-change done from new test branch
+change done from new test branch udpate.